Recycle to Read Toys

 What are Planet Care Points?

 Planet Care Points are earned for schools when you drop off broken plastic toys at a Recycle to Read collection bin in a participating Tesco store and register your toy recycling visit by scanning the QR code on the bin and completing this short form.
 Each completed visit earns one Planet Care Point for the school you nominate.
 These points count towards their total on the Recycle to Read School Leaderboard.
 Schools receive book vouchers based on their ranking on the Leaderboard at midday (UK time) on official Book Reward Days.
-The next one is World Environment Day: 5th June 2026.
+The next one is Wednesday 8th July 2026.
 By collecting a Planet Care Point for a school, you’ll also be entered into our monthly prize draw.
 Terms and conditions apply.

 How do I earn Planet Care Points for a school?